joshuagryphon/plastid/docs/source/index.rst

 ------------

 :data:`plastid` is a `Python`_ library for genomics and sequencing that seeks to flatten the learning curve for both bench and computational biologists.

-To do so, :data:`plastid` offers :ref:`intuitive tools for exploratory data analysis <tour-data-structures>` (EDA), as well as :mod:`command-line scripts <plastid.bin>` that implement standard analyses.
+It :ref:`intuitive tools for exploratory data analysis <tour-data-structures>` (EDA), as well as :mod:`command-line scripts <plastid.bin>` that implement standard analyses.

-For EDA, plastid defines consistent interfaces for the many similar file types that exist in genomics, allowing users to focus on biology, without first having to understand the quirks of of file formats.
+For EDA, plastid defines consistent interfaces for the many similar file types that exist in genomics, allowing users to focus on biology, without first having to understand the quirks of file formats.
 The interfaces themselves use familiar biological idioms, such as :ref:`spliced transcripts <tour-segment-chain>`.

 In addition, plastid's data models interface directly with the rich computing environment